 Let Your Framework Know Who’s the Boss

 All too often I see developers making design choices based on capabilities provided by their chosen framework.
-What many developers don't realize is that those facilities are often provided by the framework, not because they are best design choice, but because it was easy for the framework developers to provide it.
-Obviously a framework cannot know the semantics of the data that you will be paging through, therefore it is difficult to provide a smart paging capability out of the box.
+What many developers don’t realize is that those facilities are often provided by the framework, not because they are the best design choice, but because it was easy for the framework developers to provide it.
+Obviously, a framework cannot know the semantics of the data that you will be paging through, therefore it is difficult to provide a smart paging capability out of the box.
 However, dumb paging is easy to provide.

 Make your own design choices and use framework capabilities where appropriate, don’t trust framework designers to do that work for you.